Distance: 24.4 km

 Kanto Hiking at its Finest

 The shuttle bus terminates at the carpark beside the Hatomachi sanso.
-Time permitting, one option is to make a detour to Mt.
-Shibutsusan 至仏山 (2.5 hours).
-Otherwise look for a sign pointing to the Ozegahara Marshland 尾瀬ケ原.
+Time permitting, one option is to make a dash to Mt.
+Shibutsu 至仏山 (3.5 hours return).
+Otherwise look for a sign pointing to the Ozegahara Marsh 尾瀬ヶ原.
 The trail to Yamanohana 山ノ鼻 is well trodden and like most of Oze makes use of a well-maintained network of boardwalks.
 Note however, these walkways are rather treacherous in wet conditions.
 Yamanohana makes a great place to take lunch under the lofty heights of Mt.
-Shibutsusan.
+Shibutsu.
 Along with a small campsite and waterhole there is an information centre with bilingual maps and park rangers available to answer any questions.

 From here on you will enter the marshland proper.
 The landscape in the autumn is quite spectacular and from Yamanohana to Miharashi 見晴 you will be spoilt with breathtaking scenery and endless photo opportunities.
 After 40 minutes, you will arrive at the first branch point – the left boardwalk heads to Yoppi Bridge an alternate but longer route to Miharashi.
 Continuing straight leads the Ryugu-jujiro crossroad which sits beside the charming Ryugu hut.
 The last section of boardwalks takes a further 40 minutes before reaching the campsite at Miharashi.
 Mid-week, outside of the peak season still drew around a dozen tents.
 The campsite is well protected with a waterhole and restroom facilities nearby (800 yen).
 Alternatively, it possible to stay overnight at one of the mountain lodges (many close by mid-October) which will set you back around 9,000 yen including dinner and breakfast.